-The start of spring is one of the best times of the year.
-The days are longer and warmer, flowers and trees are in bloom and baseball season is on the horizon.
-But there is one minor nuisance that also arrives in late February/early March that affects my television viewing: sun outages.
+The start of fall is one of the best times of the year.
+The leaves are changing beautiful colors of orange, red and yellow, the weather is cool and comfortable and football season is in full swing.
+But there is one minor nuisance that happens in the fall that also arrives in early spring that affects TV viewing: sun outages.

 Over the next week or so, the picture and sound quality on your TV may suddenly and sporadically go fuzzy for a few minutes, and it somehow always seems to happen during the fourth quarter of the ballgame you’re watching or at the dramatic climax of your favorite show.